evoneutron/melon/README.rst

         with tf.Session() as s:
             s.run(..., feed_dict = {X_placeholder: X, Y_placeholder: Y})

-| ``source_dir`` directory should contain images to read.
+| ``source_dir`` directory should contain images that need to be read.
 See ``tests/resources/images`` for a sample directory.
-| In that directory there is an optional ``labels.txt`` file that is described in Labeling_.
+| In sample directory there is an optional ``labels.txt`` file that is described in Labeling_.

 -------

-| Number of images may be too large to fit into memory which creates the need for batch-processing.
+| Since number of images may be too large to fit into memory the tool supports batch-processing.
 |

 .. code-block:: python